ys951357/GA-Unity-SDK/README.md

 ### Recent Changes:

+##### v.0.6.1:

+- Fixed an error when checking for updates while the update server is down.
+- Fixed a build error caused by AdBannerView on non-iOS platforms.
+- You will now be warned about missing Game key or API key when updating heatmaps.
+- Some minor updates to the way new versions are handled.

 ##### v.0.6.0:

 - New Ad Support feature for mobile games (see the Ad Support tab under GA_Settings).
 Supports iAd and Chartboost ad networks.